tariqdaouda/Spyrkle/README.md

 Current version allows you to create paginated notebooks containing images (from urls), code and graphs (like Deep Learning models from pyTorch for example).
 In the future I may add support for static images and plots, and embedding in Jupyter notebooks.

+**Spyrkle** is still a work in progress, full documentation will be avaiblable soon.However, if you're here for pyTorch network visualization please take a look a the demos folder.
+There are nice examples waiting there for you.

 Contributions welcome!

 # Installation